 We Can Help

-Whether this is the first time you have been arrested or cited, or you have prior criminal convictions on your record, securing good legal representation early in the process is crucial to your case.
-Come to the Kentucky defense attorneys at the Carman Law Firm to discuss the charges, review the circumstances of your arrest, and make a plan for defending your rights.
+Whether this is the first time you have been arrested or cited or you have prior criminal convictions on your record, securing good legal representation early in the process is crucial to your case.
+Come to the Kentucky defense attorneys at the Carman Law Office to discuss the charges, review the circumstances of your arrest, and make a plan for defending your rights.

 Managing partner Dan Carman is a knowledgeable, compassionate Kentucky hit & run defense attorney who will work diligently with you and tirelessly for you.
 He has wide-ranging experience from when he served in the United States Marine Corps as defense counsel, prosecutor, legal assistance attorney, and in-house counsel for an infantry battalion.
-This background gives him a valuable understanding about both sides of the legal process, which can be very beneficial to his clients.
-He knows how the Kentucky Criminal Justice system operates and will personally handle your case every step of the way.
-He even offers a free initial consultation to help you get started.
-Call his office at (859) 685-1055 or complete this convenient online form.
+This background gives him a valuable understanding about both sides of the legal process, which can be very beneficial to his clients, whether charged with a hit and run, DUI, reckless driving, or other vehicle infraction.
+He knows how the Kentucky criminal justice system operates and will personally handle your case every step of the way.